 The vehicle must be exported out of New Zealand within the allowed temporary entry period.
 You must not import the vehicle with the intention of selling it.

-If you want to bring the vehicle in free of duty charges, you will need to have a Carnet de passages en douanes (carnet).
+If you want to bring the vehicle in free of duty charges, you will need to have a Carnet de passages en douanes (a carnet is a temporary duty free admission of goods into foreign countries).
 These are issued by AIT/FIA-affiliated member clubs (for example the Automobile Association(external link)).
 You can use a carnet issued by a Chamber of Commerce(external link), but these are usually issued only for vehicles imported as demonstration models for commercial purposes.

 The vehicle must be exported from New Zealand while the carnet is still current.

 If you don't have a valid carnet, you must apply to the New Zealand Customs Service for a temporary import entry.

 If your vehicle is imported using a temporary import entry, you'll be required to pay acash deposit.
 The cash deposit will be the same amount as the Customs' charges you would have to pay if the vehicle was being imported on a permanent basis.

 This cash deposit will be refunded by the New Zealand Customs Service if your vehicle is exported within 12 months of its arrival in New Zealand.
 If you have been granted an extension, the cash deposit will be refunded if the vehicle is exported before the end of the extension period.